tomfa/notes.webutvikling.org-old/src/posts/2015-10-08-the-easy-way-of-sending-newsletter-emails/index.md

 Honestly.
 It'll suck the will to live right out of you.

 Instead, use something like [MailChimp](http://mailchimp.com).
 For < 2000 subscribers and < 12000 emails/month, **it's free**.
-And its got a drag and drop editor, which will make your costumers **so** happy.
+And its got a drag and drop editor, which will make your custumers **so** happy.
 Or you can create the templates in the editor yourself and **hook your website** onto MailChimp.
 It's a no-brainer.